 Mr. Johnson is passionate in representing his clients and will always try his best to obtain results.
 In 2011, his client was on the brink of being deported.
 Mr. Johnson reached out to Telemundo and cnn.com to assist in stopping the client’s deportation.
 Shortly after his client’s story aired on telemundo, his client was released from detention and given a one year stay of removal.

 Mr. Johnson is an avid traveler, having lived in Mexico for several months and visited over 7 countries in Latin America.

-Mr. Johnson is the chair of the Immigration Law Committee of the Nassau County Bar Association and a member of the Suffolk County Bar Association and the American Immigration Lawyers Association.
+Mr. Johnson is the former chair of the Immigration Law Committee of the Nassau County Bar Association and is a member of American Immigration Lawyers Association.